EvaGraceSmith/Reading-Notes/401/class-10-Stacks-and-Queues.md

 When loading clean plates, you always put them on the top of the pile of plates.

-If you want use a plate would you grab from the center of the bottom of the stack?
+If you want use a plate would you grab from the center or the bottom of the stack?
 No!

 You would grab the TOP plate.